marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

-*last update 2018/10/17*
+*last update 2018/10/26*

 Getting Started: A step-by-step tutorial
 =============

 > **IMPORTANT NOTE: This documentation only applies to GrainSizeTools v2.0+ Please check your script version before using this tutorial.
-You will be able to reproduce all the results shown in this tutorial using the dataset provided with the script, the ``file data_set.txt``**
+You will be able to reproduce all the results shown in this tutorial using the dataset provided with the script, the file ``data_set.txt``**

 ## *Open and running the script*